 Our all-member events are relaxed, casual cocktail events for mingling, discussion and getting to know each other better.
-Representatives from all Council Members welcome.
+Representatives from all Council Affiliates welcome.
 Held at the Hardesty Center.

-Quarterly, the top executives from our Member Organizations gather for discussion and networking.
+Quarterly, the top executives from our Council Affiliates gather for discussion and networking.
 We talk about current issues, partnership opportunities and shared challenges.
 We end around lunchtime, so lively discussion may be taken to lunch at a local restaurant.

 Once a Fiscal Sponsorship Application is approved, the organization must complete a Fiscal Sponsorship Contract, which details the responsibilities and conditions of the arrangement.
 In general, organizations/projects under fiscal sponsorship must: